vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ## Create the classes

 Next, we create the two classes that define our extension's functionality:
-1. The extension class, which represents our extension.
+1. The `MeowExtension` class, which represents our extension.
-1. The cat list class, which represents the data source that our extension provides.
+1. The `CatCustomList` class, which represents the data source that our extension provides.

 ### Create the extension class